Skip to content

 ★★★★★

 I like fireflies.
 They're a five star entry.
 They have Firefly tours in my hometown.
+They're known as "Jinjin" in Okinawan language.

 ★★★★★